hamishgibbs/lachesis/README.md

 ## Description

-Implements the visit detection algorithm from Hariharan and Toyama (2004) *Project Lachesis: Parsing and Modeling Location Histories*
+Implements the stop point detection algorithm from Hariharan and Toyama (2004) *Project Lachesis: Parsing and Modeling Location Histories*

 ## Data format